zena-/zlucid/README.md

 #### For the Shopify store
 1. Create a Shopify development store.
 You will need to create a Shopify partner account for this if you don't already have one.
 2. Set this theme with your work as the publsihed theme for the store.
-3. Populate the stores products by uploading the supplied CSV file.
-(TODO: add link to CSV file)
+3. Populate the stores products by uploading the [supplied CSV file](https://github.com/lucidnz/developer-application-shopify/blob/master/dummy_product_data.csv).

 ### What do you need to deliver?
 When you are ready to deliver please provide the following: